tjconcept/bytemap/readme.md

 map.get(key, value) // → value
 map.set(key, value) // → true/false ("added a new key")
 map.delete(key, value) // → undefined/existing value
+map.getReference(key, (insertIfUnknown = false)) // → {key, value}
 ```

+`map.getReference` is a low-level feature for doing in-place updates, updates
+relying on the existing value, or otherwise replace the value at a given key
+without doing new lookups.
+The `key` must not be altered.

 ## Examples